 When used against other viruses, UV lights are selected based on "total irradiation" or "dosage," which is a measure of the UV energy that will irradiate a unit area.
-As no data has been published thus far documenting the required total irradiation or dosage required to kill SARS-CoV-2, it is not possible for APTA to recommend a total irradiation or dosage values suitable for disinfecting against SARS-CoV-2.
-However, a summary of research that has been conducted and the results of the dosage required to kill various other coronaviruses is provided in Table 2.
+Many studies have been published demonstrating the efficacy of UV against SARS-COV-2 on surfaces.
+One study reported that UVC light with a dosage of 0.1 mW/cm2 reduced viable SARS-CoV-2 by 2.51 log10 in 30 seconds [1].